Travel Tips for a Happy Back & BodyJul 18, 2022

 Invigorate Your Inbox

-In the monthly Going Inward Love Letter, Sara shares trainings, upcoming opportunities & a featured artist/non-profits & small business section to introduce wellness resources (and awesome people!) to you.
+In the Going Inward Love Letter, Dr. Sara shares musings, upcoming opportunities & other wellness resources (and awesome people!) to you.

-You are invited to join this growing Living from the Core community & will receive a free gift:
+You are invited to join this growing Living from the Core community & will receive a free training:

 We will never send spam.
 You can unsubscribe at any time